Mole Or Melanoma?

 - Symptomatic - a lesion that is sore, itchy, bleeds, tingly etc

 The most dangerous type of melanoma is nodular melanoma which appears as a new, rapidly growing (over 1-2 months) nodule (lump), often firm to touch.
-It may be pink / white / red through to
+It may be pink / white / red through to brown or black.

 If in doubt, have it checked, it could save your life!